 Senior Companion Program

-- Are able to serve 20 to 40 hours a week
+- Is willing to serve 15-40 hours a week

 - Can pass a background check

 - Tax-free hourly stipend for income eligible individuals

 - Transportation mileage reimbursement or public transportation provided

 - Meal Allowance